mjsamberg/digital-learning-program-development/dlprograms/leadership/projects.md

 * 3 points: Reflective element addresses the process, including points of disagreement and surprise.

 ## Option 4: Synthesize a digital-age instructional framework
 Unit 2 presents several digital-learning instructional standards, models and frameworks, including the [ISTE standards][4], the [Connected Learning][5] framework,  and the [Florida Technology Integration Matrix][6].
+School-wide rubrics (such as [this example](https://www.duxbury.k12.ma.us/Page/1850)) help students and teachers consistently implement practices across the school and can support the development of "soft skills" across the curriculum.
+Given so many instructional frameworks, it can be helpful for a school to synthesize their own based on pre-existing models, aligning with the school's vision.
 For this project, you will:
-* Identify the elements of these frameworks and standards that are the most useful in your context.
+* Identify the elements of existing frameworks and standards that are the most useful in your context.
 * Synthesize a "skinny model" for digital-age learning within your school.
 This should draw elements from at least two research-based models (e.g. not SAMR) into a model that fits your school's vision for digital-age learning.
 * Create a visual "glossy" for your school with the model.
 * Complete a brief write-up that explains the choice of models and elements and how they align with your school's digital-age learning initiative.